IBM/hello-carbon-vue3/README.md

 ## Packages used

 - Carbon Vue3
-- [Vite](https://vitejs.dev/) - this seems to be the default for new Vue3 projects instead of WebPack
+- [Vite](https://vitejs.dev/) - this is the default for new Vue3 projects instead of WebPack
 - [Pinia](https://pinia.vuejs.org/) - this replaces Vuex store
 - [i18next](https://www.i18next.com/) - this repo demonstrates how to include translations using i18next.
 All UI elements are translated and most content is translated.
 - [superagent](https://www.npmjs.com/package/superagent) - I like this package better than axios and use it here to demo making REST calls